In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 General Rules

-1. A game can end in a tie during the regular season.
-Honestly, it does happen....
+- A game can end in a tie during the regular season.

 League Format

 The format of the league will vary depending on the number of teams involved and the skill levels of the teams.
-In general the format will be a league split into one or more divisions with playoffs for the back 1 or 2 weeks of the season.
+In general the format will be a league split into one or more divisions with playoffs during the last 1 or 2 weeks of the season.

 There will be 3 points for a win, 1 for a draw and 0 for a loss.
 Teams tied on points at end of the league portion will be ranked first on "head to head" encounters, followed by Goal Difference, Goals Scored and Goals Against.